 Doing the bins

-Doing the bins is an essential chore included in professional housekeeping services for seniors.
+Doing the bins is an essential task included in professional housekeeping services for seniors.
 Changing a bin bag can be difficult as it often requires a good level of mobility with bending and lifting heavy bags.
 Of course, proper waste management is crucial for maintaining a clean and hygienic living environment.
-Our Carers can ensure bins are emptied regularly, rubbish is disposed of correctly, and recycling is sorted appropriately.
+Our Carers can ensure bins are emptied regularly, rubbish is disposed of correctly and recycling is sorted appropriately.
 If your loved one has a condition that impairs memory, our Carers can also help with making sure the bins are put out on the right day and time.
-By taking care of this, elderly people can avoid exposure to harmful bacteria and odours, again supporting their overall health and wellbeing.
+By taking care of this, elderly people can avoid exposure to harmful bacteria and odours, supporting their overall health and wellbeing.

 Cleaning surfaces